 Monument of Paris

-Named after its architect, Palais Garnier is among the greatest architectural achievements in Paris.
-The principal façade, in particular, is a masterpiece in design, with several notable features.
-For example, there are sculptures of famous composers like Mozart, Beethoven and Rossini.
-Additionally on the rooftop is the sculpture of Apollo, Poetry and Music, with bronze sculptures on either side.
-You must not also overlook magnificent Grand Foyer and Grand Staircase.
-In all, Palais Garnier is the largest opera house in Europe.
+Named after its architect, Palais Garnier is among Paris’s most significant architectural achievements.
+The principal façade, in particular, is a masterpiece in design with several notable features.
+For example, there are sculptures of famous composers like Mozart, Beethoven, and Rossini.
+On the rooftop is the Apollo, Poetry, and Music sculpture, with bronze sculptures on either side.
+It would be best if you did not also overlook the magnificent Grand Foyer and Grand Staircase.
+Overall, Palais Garnier is the largest opera house in Europe.

 Royal Opera House